IMDC/TerpTubeSymfony/branches/beta/src/IMDC/TerpTubeBundle/Resources/doc/testing.md

 ## Notes

-* Running tests sequentially that use RabbitMqBundle's producer service, like in MyFilesGatewayControllerTest.php, cause a segfault (for me at least) when the second test tries to start
+* Running tests sequentially that use RabbitMqBundle's producer service, like in MyFilesControllerTest.php, cause a segfault (for me at least) when the second test tries to start

 [1]: https://phpunit.de/manual/current/en/installation.html